Kai Tiaki Nursing New Zealand

 Dates: June 2016 - June 2019 and December 2019 - March 2022

-Categories: Front-end developer, Writing for the web, Content-loader, Webmaster, Responsive web design/dev, CSS-based layout, CSS3, HTML5, e-govt/WCAG compliance, WordPress, Large sites
+Categories: Content designer, Front-end developer, Writing for the web, Content-loader, Webmaster, Responsive web design/dev, CSS-based layout, CSS3, HTML5, e-govt/WCAG compliance, WordPress, Large sites

 Brief: The New Zealand Nurses Organisation is a workers' union representing more than 55,000 nurses and health workers, and is the leading professional body of nurses in Aotearoa New Zealand.
 They first approached The Hive Creative in 2016, asking for advice on how best to convert their monthly printed journal, Kai Tiaki Nursing New Zealand, into an online PDF for members.